Improved Binary Black Hole Search Discriminator from the Singular Value Decomposition of Non-Gaussian Noise Transients: Conclusion

 \section{Conclusion}

-In this work, we have successfully demonstrated how the blip and tomte $\chi^{2}$ effectively identify the corresponding glitches against CBC signals and compared their performance to that of the power $\chi^{2}$ and sine-Gaussian $\chi^{2}$.
-One of the most important observations of this work is the universality of the underlying basis vectors of the blip and tomte glitches; i.e., just a few basis vectors are sufficient to capture most of the power in blip and tomte glitches and resolve them.
-It is also important to note that the efficacy of the optimized sine-Gaussian $\chi^{2}$ in identifying the blip (tomte) glitches is quite similar to that of the blip (tomte) $\chi^{2}$.
-This also shows beyond doubt that the sine Gaussians are an excellent model of the blip and tomte glitches and, hence, constitute an excellent choice as basis vectors for constructing statistics that effectively distinguish them from BBH signals.
+In this work, we have successfully demonstrated how SVD-based $\chi^{2}$ effectively identify the glitches against CBC signals and compared their performance to that of the power $\chi^{2}$ and sine-Gaussian $\chi^{2}$.
+One of the most important observations of this work is the universality of the underlying basis vectors of the glitches; i.e., just a few basis vectors are sufficient to capture most of the power in glitches and resolve them.
+It is also important to note that the efficacy of the optimized sine-Gaussian $\chi^{2}$ in identifying the glitches is quite similar to that of the glitch-specific and generic $\chi^{2}$.
+This also shows beyond doubt that the sine Gaussians are an excellent model of the glitches, hence, constitute an excellent choice as basis vectors for constructing statistics that effectively distinguish them from BBH signals.
 This study provides confidence that the SVD method can be applied to model a variety of other glitches that affect the GW sensitivity to various astrophysical signals.
-While blip and tomte glitches were known to be well represented by sine-Gaussians, this may not be true for every glitch, but wherever SVD can be employed to accurately model them to a high degree of completeness, discriminators can be developed by following a similar procedure.
+While the glitches considered in this work, were known to be well represented by sine-Gaussians, this may not be true for every glitch, but wherever SVD can be employed to accurately model them to a high degree of completeness, discriminators can be developed by following a similar procedure.
+An important methodological consideration of the SVD-based approach is that the basis vectors are constructed using a set of well-characterized glitches from real detector data.
+In this work, we address this by constructing the singular vectors using glitches from the early part of the O3a run and applying them to glitches from the full O3a period.
+The consistent performance observed across all glitch classes indicates that the resulting singular vectors capture characteristic morphological features, rather than being tuned to a specific data segment.
+This behavior suggests that the method generalizes well within an observing run and supports its applicability to near–real-time analyses, where a limited set of previously identified glitches can be used to construct effective discriminators for subsequent data.

-It is interesting to note that even in relatively lower-mass BBH searches, the blip and tomte $\chi^2$ do better than the power $\chi^2$.
+It is interesting to note that even in relatively lower-mass BBH searches, the glitch-specific $\chi^2$ does better than the power $\chi^2$.
 This has not been demonstrated before for the lower-mass bin studied here.
 It happens because, unlike the latter $\chi^2$, the former is indeed optimized for discrimination of BBHs against blips and tomtes.